tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 ## Supported Systems

-The script has been tested on Ubuntu, OS X, and Android.
+The script has been tested on Ubuntu, OS X, Android, and iOS.
 If you look in the Makefile itself, you'll see it's broken up into host and target sections.
 If you are cross-compiling, you should look at customizing the target settings to match what you need for the system you're aiming at.

+## Android

 For Android, you'll need to explicitly specify that as the target, and supply the location of the NDK toolchain on the command line, for example: